What is Braille Institute?

 Do you offer programs in languages other than English?

 Yes, our centers offer programs in Spanish as well as English.
 And, our Los Angeles Center has an active program for people who read Sign Language.
-For more information on Spanish language programing, contact the center closest to you.
+For more information on Spanish language programming, contact the center closest to you.

 I just started losing my vision, how can Braille Institute help?